rdupplaw/rdupplaw/README.md

 In descending order of date read.

+### Learning SQL: Master SQL Fundamentals

+Well-structured overview of SQL and relational databases.
+I had limited practical experience with SQL before reading, so this book introduced me to some useful features, like set operations, views, and window functions.
+It also clarified some of the features I didn't properly understand, like indexes, the different join types, and concurrency control (transactions, isolation levels, read phenomena, locking and versioning).

+The book uses MySQL for most examples while also mentioning Oracle and MS SQL differences, but almost completely ignores PostgreSQL.
+Luckily, PostgreSQL has great documentation, so I never ran into any trouble adjusting the examples and exercises (which I was running against a PostgreSQL docker container with the sakila data preloaded).
+In particular, the whole of chapter 7 is about various built-in functions related to strings, numbers, and dates, so it's not very useful if you're not using one of the three covered RDBMSs.

+The exercises at the end of each chapter are fairly good at reviewing the concepts learned.

+In hindsight, although this book is good, I'd recommend just reading through the excellent PostgreSQL documentation instead, which has both greater breadth and depth than this book.

 ### Working Effectively with Legacy Code

 Working Effectively with Legacy Code provides an effective conceptual framework for thinking about legacy code, alongside a versatile catalogue of concrete techniques.
 I've applied the concepts and several of the techniques in my day-to-day work on a legacy codebase and they've served me well.